Programmierspiele/Hackathon-Framework/README.md

 If you don't like the framework you can easily write your own client with the following network specification.

 There is send one of the following JSON-Objects per line.
-(Java, C# and Ruby default linefeeds work corretly.)
+(Java, C# and Ruby default linefeeds work correctly.)

 Transfer the current gamestate.
 ```json